15 Surprising Benefits of Adopting a Shelter Dog

 You can skip the puppy stage

 Lots of dogs in shelters are adults that have already spent time living with other families—often successfully.
 Nashville Humane Association executive director Laura Chavarria says about half the animals surrendered to her shelter come from families that can’t find pet-friendly housing, and others are brought in because of owners’ medical conditions or life changes.
 “The majority of the dogs that come to our facility do so because of issues in their humans’ lives,” she says.
 “These issues are beyond the dog’s control.”
 Because they’ve matured past the puppy stage, adult dogs are less likely to chew shoes and dig up your garden.
-Ask yourself these 15 questions before you adopt a shelter dog.

 Many shelter dogs are already house-trained